orthecreedence/blackbird/index.md

 similar, except for renaming "future" to "promise" and renaming the `wait-for` macro to `wait`.

-However, Blackbird also exports all the previous functions and macros from cl-async-future as a compatibility layer.
-This means you can easily switch to Blackbird from cl-async-future and not have to touch a line of code.
+Because a number of libraries depend on cl-async-future but may want to switch to blackbird (or not), cl-async-future has been re-written to be a compatibility layer over blackbird.
+This means that whenever you use cl-async-future, you're actually using blackbird under the hood.
+This is imnportant because your app can use the same promise objects from another app even if you're using cl-async-future and the other app is using blackbird (the libraries have interchangable promise objects).

+So for users of cl-async-future, there's no upgrade needed.
+You can continue using it, and even gain access to incremental improvements that go into blackbird.